cits5501/cits5501.github.io/src/assessment.md

 your exam timetable using StudentConnect.

 The exam is *not* open book.
-You are permitted to bring into the exam one A4, double-sided page of handwritten notes.
+You are permitted to bring into the exam one A4, double-sided page of notes (handwritten or typed).

 #### Past exam papers